axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 - Go to metamask, send a transaction to `Gateway smart contract address`, paste hex from `execute_data` above into Hex Data field

-  Keep in mind not to transfer any tokens
+  Keep in mind not to transfer any tokens!

   (Note that the "To Address" is the address of Axelar Gateway smart contract, which you can find under [Testnet Release](/testnet-releases))